 Your company grants you 500 shares of stock on April 1, 2020, that has a 4-year equal vesting schedule.
 This means that every year on April 1, you will have 125 shares vest – you own them outright.
 Generally, RSUs are granted with a $0 cost basis so you didn’t have to pay anything to receive them; your “payment” is your continued employment with the company.

 In many plans, taxes are also due upon vest.
-Some companies will allow you to sell enough shares to cover the cost of the taxes due, and some will allow you to pay the taxes outside of receipt of those shares – be sure to verify what your plan and company allow.
-This type of grant is generally considered non-qualified shares.
+Some companies will allow you to sell enough shares to cover the cost of the taxes due, and some will allow you to pay the taxes outside of receipt of those shares – be sure to verify what your employee compensation plan and company allow.
+This type of grant is generally considered non-qualified stock options.

 Stock Option Grants